priestd09/ipv6tunnel/readme.md

-# ipv6tunnel.sh
+# ipv6tunnel

-A simple bash script for managing ipv6 tunnel.
+A simple bash script for managing IPv6 over IPv4 tunnels.

 ## Installation

-Copy ipv6tunnel.sh in ``/etc/init.d``
+Copy ipv6tunnel in your ``/etc/init.d`` folder.

-edit config variables for your needs run ``update-rc.d ipv6tunnel.sh defaults`` and start the tunnel with ``service ipv6tunnel.sh start`` to stop the tunnel use ``service ipv6tunnel.sh stop``
+Set configuration variables for your tunnel ``nano ipv6tunnel``.

+Run as root ``update-rc.d ipv6tunnel defaults``.

+Now you can start the tunnel with ``service ipv6tunnel start``.

+And stop it with ``service ipv6tunnel stop``.

 ## License
-This program is licensed under GNU General Public License version 3 (or later) by the Free Software Foundation.
+This program is free software under GNU General Public License version 3 (or later) by the Free Software Foundation.